- Minimum Purchase:

 Below are the available bulk discount rates for each individual item when you purchase a certain amount

 If you are accustomed to evening walks around your neighborhood.
-You discover yourself constantly eyeing the sidewalk.
-Watching for cracks in the sidewalks or where one part of the sidewalk is higher than the other.
-To ignore the street, you may find your fall trip leaving you with a scraped up knee.
+You discover yourself continually eyeing the sidewalk.
+Watching for cracks in the sidewalks or where one part of the street is higher than the other.
+To ignore the road, you may find your fall trip leaving you with a scraped up knee.

 These red maple trees may be some of the culprits.
 The red maples possess a shallow root system.
-It is not unusual for some if its larger roots to be near the surface.
+It is not unusual for some of its more massive roots to be near the surface.
 This can be detrimental to keeping a sidewalk flat and stable.

 This tree is brilliant for attracting wildlife.
 If you are a fan of watching the squirrels scamper around the yard these trees are superb.
 The silver maple is probably more noted for its ability to attract squirrels; the red maple trees are not far behind.